-The cost of ATE insurance policies available to individual solicitors is linked to their track record of winning claims.
-The better the solicitor's record of winning claims is, the lower the ATE premiums will be.
-The insurance company recognises that there is a smaller chance that they will need to pay out on a policy sold to clients of a solicitor with a better track record.
+The cost of ATE insurance policies available to individual solicitors is linked to the solicitor's track record of winning claims.
+The better the solicitor's record of winning claims is, the lower the ATE premium will be.
+Insurance companies recognise that there is a lower probability of paying out on a policy sold to clients of a solicitor with a better track record.

-Claimants do not recover the cost of the policy if the case is won.
-The cost of the policy, including any referral fees, will usually be deducted from the compensation award.
+If you do win, the cost of the policy (plus any referral fees), will usually be deducted from your compensation award.

-The level of cover also differs.
-At the time of writing the cover offered for identical accident claims varied from £25,000 to £100,000, with the cheapest policy offering the highest level of cover.
-This is because of the success rate of companies able to access those policies.
+At the time of writing the cover offered by different solicitors for identical claims varied from £25,000 to £100,000, The cheapest policy actually offered the highest level of cover!
+This is because of the differing track records of the solicitors able to access those policies.

 Unreasonable solicitors costs

 Solicitors can reasonably expect to be paid for the work they do.
-However, some Conditional Fee Agreements contain complicated remuneration mechanisms in the small print that can surprise the unwary.
+However, some CFAs contain complicated remuneration mechanisms in the small print, which can surprise the unwary.